flecorre/nodejs-manga-scrapper/README.md

 ## Installing / Getting started

-Install dependencies
+* Install dependencies

 ```shell
 npm install
 ```

-Get your telegram token typing:
+* Get your telegram token typing:
 ```shell
 /newbot
 ```
-in a conversation with the telegram BotFather
+in a conversation with the telegram BotFather<br/>
 Once its created, open the chat with your bot in the Telegram application

-Get your chat id using some code like:
+* Get your chat id using some code like:
 ```shell
 const Telegraf = require('telegraf');
 const bot = new Telegraf(process.env.BOT_TOKEN);